-Perform the steps described below and refer to Figure 6-22 when disassembling the bearing housing assembly.
+Perform the steps described below and refer to Figures 6-16 and 6-17 when disassembling the bearing housing assembly.

 Step 1: Hold the bearing housing right-side-up and remove the loose spacer from the housing's inner cylindrical surface, if the spacer has not already fallen out of place.

-Step 2: Using a snap ring tool fitted with correct-sized prongs, spread the retaining ring and remove it from around the pivot shaft.
+Step 2: Using a snap ring tool fitted with correct-sized prongs, spread the retaining ring and remove it from around the pivot shaft (see Figure 6-16).

-Figure 6-22.
-Removing the retaining ring that holds the parts of the bearing housing assembly in place
+Figure 6-16.
+Removing the retaining ring

 Step 3: Remove the pivot shaft, upper and lower bearings, and bearing spacer from the bearing housing.
-Figure 6-23 shows these parts laid out in order of reassembly.
+Figure 6-17 shows these parts laid out in order of reassembly.

-Figure 6-23.
-Parts layout of the bearing housing assembly
+Figure 6-17.
+Layout of the parts of the bearing housing assembly, in order of reassembly